byui-physics/main/pages/researchAreas/materials.md

 being done during the model-building process.
 Below you will find the steps needed to build an MTP, using aBuild as the automation tool.
 Anytime you run aBuild (through the `builder.py` script) you will need a yaml file to specify run settings.
-[Here] is an example yaml file.
+[Here][YAML] is an example yaml file.
 Make sure you modify it for your system.

 1. Enumerate derivative superstructures: (This is only done once per